 If you value sustainability Inkthreadable’s offering is hard to beat could really help you stand out in a crowded and saturated market.

 Inkthreadable is significantly cheaper than Printful across the board if you are selling to a UK audience.
-If you are targeting the US or other parts of Europe then Printful could be cheaper due to lower shipping costs.
+If you are targeting the US or other parts of Europe then Printful could be cheaper due to lower shipping costs and local fulfillment.

-If you are selling on Etsy or Shopify, targeting UK customers and Inkthreadable stock the products you want to sell, then Inkthreadable is the better choice.
+If you are selling on Etsy or Shopify, targeting UK customers, and Inkthreadable stocks the products you want to sell, then Inkthreadable is the better choice.

-If you are selling on a platform Inkthreadable do not integrate with, like Launch Cart and you’re targeting the US or mainland Europe, then Printful could be the better option.
+If you are selling on a platform Inkthreadable does not integrate with, like Launch Cart and you’re targeting the US or mainland Europe, then Printful would be the better option.

 I strongly recommend Inkthreadable to any print on demand based business that focuses on the UK market.
 They are reliable, competitively priced and integrate with the key eCommerce platforms and online marketplaces so you shouldnt have trouble finding a platform to use.